knorrena/IndustrialDataScience/content/9_Coffee.md

 nav: Coffee
 ---

 I Roast Coffee as a hobby.
-THis page explores the application of Python to coffee roasting.

-Impact of atmospheric conditions
+This page will explore data science and coffee roasting.
+Stay tuned!